shawnrpnus/UdemyKanban/springboot-react.md

 3. Setup router in App.tsx
 4. Use functional components for small-scale stateless components e.g. buttons
 5. Implement form controls for forms: follow same attribute names as entity in backend

+## Redux

+### Flow

+1. Form --> Calls a Redux action --> calls API from Spring Boot --> errors put in Redux store --> component gets update from store to display errors

+### Setup

+1. Create a store.ts in src folder